 If you’re a new Ford GT fan you already know the company has been making a “heritage” edition of the Ford GT every year since it was introduced.
 The first year new Ford GT Heritage model paid homage to Bruce McLaren’s GT40 win at Le Man in 1966.
 I reported on the debut of this black-and-silver new Ford GT 2 years ago during Monterey Car Week.

-You can see all the color and trim options for the new 2017 Ford GT at the Ford GT configurator, but for buyers looking to take the easy way out there’s the 2017 Ford GT ’66 Heritage Edition.
+You can see all the color and trim options for the new Ford GT at the Ford GT configurator, but for buyers looking to take the easy way out back in 2017 there was the Ford GT ’66 Heritage Edition.
 This one is designed to pay homage to the original GT40 that won the 1966 24 Hours of Le Mens race.
 It debuted at the 2016 Pebble Beach Concours in Monterey.
 Read more

-With 2016 being the 50th anniversary of Ford’s first Le Mans win in 1966 there were plenty of celebrations going on this year to mark the occasion.
+2016 marked the 50th anniversary of Ford’s first Le Mans win in 1966, and as you might expect there were plenty of celebrations going on that year to mark the occasion.
 The 2016 Pebble Beach Concours got into the action by inviting every original Ford GT40 to the show.
 A surprising number of GT40s showed up, too.
 I’m pretty sure this was the biggest collection of Ford GT40s to ever appear in one place.

 I’m not an expert on the Ford GT40, but I do idolize their race history and I find them beautiful in pretty much every color and race livery.
 Rather than trying to list all the interesting historical facts related to the cars I saw at Pebble Beach I’ll just post the Ford GT40 photos I took and let you enjoy them for the visual feast they offer.
 Read more

-Last weekend I was fortunate enough to attend the Goodwood Revival in Chichester, England (about an hour south of London).
+In September of 2016 I was fortunate enough to attend the Goodwood Revival in Chichester, England (about an hour south of London).
 This event takes place on Lord March’s sprawling estate, and if the words “Lord” and “sprawling” paint images of wealth and decadence in your brain, good.
 You’re getting an idea of what the Goodwood Revival is all about.
+Read more